oicr-ibc/cssscl/README.rst

 This will run the classifier with all the similarity measures (including the compression and the blast measure) described in:  Borozan I, Watt S, Ferretti V. "*Integrating alignment-based and alignment-free sequence similarity measures for biological sequence classification.*"  Bioinformatics.
 2015 Jan 7. pii: btv006.

-The information about the additional optional arguments used in the command line above is provided `here <https://github.com/oicr-ibc/cssscl/wiki/classify>`_
+The information about the additional optional arguments used in the command line above is provided `here <https://github.com/oicr-ibc/cssscl/wiki/classify>`_.

-For more information please consult the cssscl's ``classify`` help page by typing
+For more information please consult the ``cssscl`` 's ``classify`` help page by typing

  .. code-block:: bash

       $ cssscl classify --help

-**3. Perform the classification by optimizing the cssscl's parameter values first:**
+3. Perform the classification by optimizing the ``cssscl`` 's parameter values first:

 **Note:** Prior to performing the classification the module finds optimum values for its parameters (such as the optimum k-mer size and removes sequence similarity measures with the low predictive power (Borozan et al., Bioinformatics.
 2015 Jan 7. pii: btv006) based on the information obtained from the sequences in the training set, and provides an estimate of the overall accuracy with which sequences are to be classified using a leave-one-out cross-validation procedure.